DB8LE/satgs/README.md

         "serial_speed": 38400, // serial speed of the connection
         "offset": 0 // frequency offset in hz
     },
-    "tx": { // a hamlib controlled rig to serve as a transmitter (uplink) [NOT IMPLEMENTED YET]
+    "tx": { // a hamlib controlled rig to serve as a transmitter (uplink) "usb_port": "/dev/ttyUSB0",
+        "rigctl_ID": 123, // rigctl id of your transmitter
+                          // to find this, run `rigctl --list` "serial_speed": 38400, // serial speed of the connection "offset": 0 // frequency offset in hz
     },
     "trx": { // a hamlib controlled rig to serve as a transceiver [NOT IMPLEMENTED YET]